 The technology is net yet there to replace human coaches, as any workout or nutritional plans need to be custom-built and vary greatly depending on individual needs.
 However, we see many AI-powered solutions appearing on the market equipped with smart chatbots which communicate with users.
 In-app conversations can help improve fitness habits and add motivation to the process.

 What are the essential features of any fitness app and which options are most programs desperately missing?
-Let’s see how to attract users and make your service truly helpful.
+Let’s see how to make a fitness app truly helpful.

 The first step users do in a fitness app is to create a personal account.
 This should be an easy process with the possibility to synchronise the account with social media.
 Use successful fitness app templates to get the idea of how the profiles should look and explore negative reviews to gather intel on which elements need improving.